JonathanJTang/Pawfriends/README.md

 ## User Journey of Pawfriends - II.
 Regular User
 0. Enter `user` for ID and `user` for password.
 1. If you want to see the posts created by you, click `Post`.
 You can view previous posts, like a post, or make a new post.
+Clicking any user's name or profile picture will redirect to their profile.
 2. If you want to see the posts for trades, click `Trade`.
 You can view previous trade posts, accept the trade, or create a new trade.
 3. If you want to see the posts for pet daycare or matchmaking, click `Services`.
 You can see posts for dogsits or matchmaking, contact the poster, or create your own listing.
-3. Click the profile icon in the top right of the navigation bar to open a dropdown menu which links to Profile, Settings, and Logout.
+3. Click the profile icon in the top right of the navigation bar to open a dropdown menu which links to 'Profile', 'Settings', and 'Logout' pages.
-4. In the user profile, you can modify your status and view your profile information.
+4. In your user profile, you can modify your status and view your profile information.
 Click the tabs to navigate between user info, your pets, and friends list.
 5. In the pets section, you can view your pet information, including their likes and dislikes.
 6. If you want to modify your user profile, account, or site settings, visit the settings page via dropdown menu.
+Switch between the different setting section using the list on the left.

 ## User Journey of Pawfriends - III.
 Admin User
 0. Enter `admin` for ID and `admin` for password.
 1. You will be able to see the general statistics of our website such as the number of regular users, admin users, and posts.
-2. You will be able to manage regular site users by viewing their profile info or deleting a user's account.
+2. You can manage regular site users by viewing their profile info or deleting a user's account.